 ICER Staff/Consultants University of Colorado Skaggs School of

-Pharmacy Modeling Group
+Pharmacy Modeling Group +

 Jeffrey A. Tice, MD Jonathan D. Campbell, PhD

 Professor of Medicine Associate Professor

 University of California, San Francisco Department of Clinical Pharmacy

 Center for Pharmaceutical Outcomes Research

 Judith M. E. Walsh, MD, MPH

 Professor of Medicine Melanie D. Whittington, PhD

 University of California, San Francisco Research Instructor

 Department of Clinical Pharmacy

 Patricia Synnott, MALD, MS

 Senior Research Lead, Evidence Synthesis R. Brett McQueen, PhD

 Institute for Clinical and Economic Review Assistant Professor

 Department of Clinical Pharmacy

-Varun Kumar, MBBS, MPH, MSc Center for Pharmaceutical Outcomes Research
+Varun M. Kumar, MBBS, MPH, MSc Center for Pharmaceutical Outcomes Research

 Health Economist

 Institute for Clinical and Economic Review Samuel McGuffin, MPH

 Professional Research Assistant

 Ellie Adair, MPA Department of Clinical Pharmacy

 Program Manager

 Institute for Clinical and Economic Review Sean Sullivan, PhD

 Professor and Dean

 David Rind, MD, MSc University of Washington School of Pharmacy

 Chief Medical Officer

 Institute for Clinical and Economic Review

 Steven D. Pearson, MD, MSc

-President The role of the University of Colorado Skaggs
+President †The role of the University of Colorado Skaggs

 Institute for Clinical and Economic Review School of Pharmacy Modeling Group is limited

 to the development of the cost-effectiveness

 model, and the resulting ICER reports do not

 necessarily represent the views of the UC.

+None of the above authors have any conflicts None of the above modelers have any conflicts

+of interest to disclose of interest to disclose

-DATE OF PUBLICATION: September 24, 2018
+DATE OF PUBLICATION: November 13, 2018

 Jeff Tice served as the lead author for this report, with assistance from Judith Walsh.
 Jeff Tice, Judith Walsh, and Patricia Synnott led the systematic review and authorship of the comparative clinical effectiveness section.
-Varun Kumar was responsible for oversight of the cost-effectiveness analyses.
-Varun Kumar developed the budget impact model.
-Ellie Adair authored the section on coverage policies and clinical guidelines.
+Varun Kumar was responsible for oversight of the cost-effectiveness analyses, and developing the budget impact model.
+The role of the University of Colorado Modeling Group is limited to the development of the cost-effectiveness model, and the resulting ICER reports do not necessarily represent the views of the University of Colorado.
+Madeline O'Grady authored the section on coverage policies and clinical guidelines, with oversight from Ellie Adair.
 David Rind and Steven Pearson provided methodologic guidance on the clinical and economic evaluations.
 We would also like to thank Aqsa Mugal, Ariel Jurmain, Milon Waththuhewa, Laura Cianciolo, and Madeline O'Grady for their contributions to this report.